suvratkumra/OpenGL-Learning/README.md

 # OpenGL Learning
- Learning OpenGL through [TheCherno youtube series](https://www.youtube.com/watch?v=W3gAzLwfIP0&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2&index=1).
+ Learning OpenGL through [Learn OpenGL](https://learnopengl.com/).
 All the learnings from those lectures are here as push iterations

-Extra Header files used:
+## Extra Header files used:
 * [GLFW](https://www.glfw.org/download.html)
 * [GLEW](https://glew.sourceforge.net/)

+## Some Notes about OpenGL
+* OpenGL is like a state machine, meaning it won't need arguments passed in it through parameters instead it already knows what it needs to do by the time you reach the draw call.
+* Vertex Buffer is just a buffer which contains the memory of where the vertices should be placed on by the vertex shader.
+* Normal draw call setup looks something like
+    * Generate Buffer(with unique buffer as later if you have a lot of buffers, you just need to tell OpenGL that use this buffer with this unique ID.)
+    * Select the Buffer you want to bind to the memory.
+    * If you know what is the buffer data, then tell OpenGL about the data as well in here.
+But even after doing this OpenGL does not know about how to interpret the data you told it right now.
+   * To combat this issue and tell OpenGL how to read/interpret the data, we use [glVertexAttribPointer](https://docs.gl/gl4/glVertexAttribPointer)
+   * Do not forget to enable the attribute so that it can be drawn on the screen by [glEnableVertexAttribArray](https://docs.gl/gl4/glEnableVertexAttribArray)